Michael McCain Remarks

 “Curtis Frank is a remarkable leader.
 He stands out in every dimension of our Leadership Values and has a track record of success delivered through his extraordinary skill in connecting with people.
 He has the unwavering commitment of my entire family, who will continue to be deeply connected to Maple Leaf Foods as owner/operator shareholders for at least another generation.
 Curtis and I have executed a meticulous transition, and he knows every inch of this company.
 He has earned this role and will carry forward our purpose with passion.
 I know that Curtis Frank’s extensive tenure at the helm of Maple Leaf Foods will be astonishing in its achievements.”

 So, now it is time to hear from your next Chief Executive Officer!

 Thank you, Michael for the kind words and good morning, everyone.

 Michael, you once told me that when you first took the helm at Maple Leaf Foods you set a single personal goal – to make an impact.
 And that you intended to do it through people and culture.
 You have done just that and so much more.
 You have inspired many with your bold vision and under your leadership, Maple Leaf Foods has established itself as an iconic Canadian food company that is admired on the global stage.

 You are a visionary CEO, a passionate leader, a respected mentor, a compassionate philanthropist, and a cherished friend who has never wavered in putting his family first.
 The impact you have made in leading Maple Leaf Foods has been nothing short of extraordinary.
 And, knowing you as I do, I’ve no doubt that the impact you’ll make in your next chapter will be even more remarkable.
-The road has not been easy, but you have built something special, and I fully intend to honor your legacy.
+The road has not been easy, but you have built something special, and I fully intend to honour your legacy.